peterkuma/masters-thesis/chapters/01_introduction.md

 implementation, fluxes calculated by the radiation scheme are kept constant across multiple model time steps, or a single calculation is performed for blocks of neighbouring domain points.
-More complex implementations interpolate resulting fluxes with respect to changes in temperature profile and the solar zenith angle [@morcrette2008].
+More complex implementations scale the resulting fluxes with respect to changes in temperature profile and the solar zenith angle [@morcrette2008].
 In such a case, the information about temporal or spatial variability is not fully taken into account.
 The situation